 10 And if you lend to those from whom you hope to receive, what credit is that to you ?
 For wrongdoers also lend to their kind because they expect to be repaid.

-11 On the contrary, love your enemies, do good and lend without expecting anything in return. your reward will be great, and you will be children of Elohim.
-For He makes His sun rise on the evil and on the good ; He sends rain on the just and on the unjust."
+11 On the contrary, love your enemies, do good and lend without expecting anything in return.
+Your reward will be great, and you will be children of the Most High, for He is kind toward the unthankful and the evil.’

 13 Judge not, and you will not be judged.